The Lifescycle Experience – Why Spinning is key to Winning

 As we saddled up for the first time, it wasn’t long until we were in amongst it with the peloton climbing the first stage of a virtual mountain.
 Yeah, that’s right – you see the whole notion around this school of spinning is that it is to mimic a group cycle up a punishing but rewarding stage of the Tour.
 And everyone is into it, facing the headwinds together, stepping up to take the lead and sprinting at the opportune moment.

 All set to a mesmeric upbeat soundtrack without the merest hint of David Guetta, it doesn’t take long until you are drenched with sweat, legs pounding, heart racing and endorphins fizzing.
+Read what he said about the effects of such a session.

 Following our sixth session we are starting to really feel a difference and we are beginning to believe that Total Warrior might not be the step too far – the niggling voices in the back of our heads a few months ago would have certainly disagreed.